-- While pawn going to capture is on its adjacent file.
+- While pawn going to capture it on its adjacent file.

-- Pawn going to capture the enemy pawn assumes that the enemy pawn moved only one square instead of two and thus occupies that square.
+- The pawn going to capture the enemy pawn assumes that the enemy pawn moved only one square instead of two and thus occupies that square.

-This is the brief description about en passant.
+This is a brief description of en passant.

 Once playing a chess game with my friend, I myself encountered this en passant rule for the first time.
 I was also thinking that what on earth is this!
 Is it even a legal chess rule!

 I was very curious to know about this so I researched and then came to know about this mysterious rule that many chess players don’t know.